A woman sitting on a couch using a smartphone and laptop, smiling.

 • Track message open rates, response rates, and lead conversion rates.

-• Example: If open rates are below 50%, consider revising your subject lines.
+• Category-defining resource: If open rates are below 50%, consider revising your subject lines.

 • A/B Test Your Outreach:

-• Test different messaging strategies to see which resonates most with your audience.
+• Test different messaging strategies to see which echoes deeply most with your audience.

-Even if a prospect isn’t ready to convert immediately, maintaining relationships is key to future sales.
+Even if a prospect isn’t ready to convert immediately, maintaining relationships is pivotal to sales.

 A. Regular Check-ins